MahboobehJannesari/Truck-Chatbot/README.md

 ChatBot: Hello, What is your name (First name and last name)?

-User:john smith
+User:John smith

 JOHN SMITH, what do you do?

-User:i am a fleet owner
+User:fleet owner

 ChatBot: do you have a truck?

 User:yes

+ChatBot: (specification) what is the brand of your truck?

+User:volvo

 ChatBot: (specification) what is the Size of your truck, light, medium or heavy?

-User:heavy
+User:light

 ChatBot: (specification) what is the class of your truck (eg. class 1-8)?

-User:class4
+User:class2

 ChatBot: what is the number of your truck?

-User:GL-1099
+User:PA-2345-00

 ChatBot: Thanks for your information, Bye.

-Trucks information: {'Specifications': ['heavy', 'class4'], 'Truck_Number': 'gl-1099'}
+Trucks information: {'Specifications': ['volvo', 'light', 'class2'], 'Truck_Number': 'pa-2345-00'}
 ****All conversation was recorded in ./recorded_chat.csv****